 The prohibition also applies to the provision of technical assistance, brokering services and other services as well as of financing or financial assistance related to the listed goods and technology.
-An exemption applies with respect to the provision of technical assistance, brokering services and other services where it concerns the exchange of information aimed at establishing technical standards in the framework of the International Civil Aviation Organization in relation to aircraft, spacecraft or parts thereof and the listed jet fuels and fuel additives.
+An exemption applies with respect to the provision of technical assistance, brokering services and other services where it concerns the exchange of information aimed at establishing technical standards in the framework of the International Civil Aviation Organization (ICAO) in relation to aircraft, spacecraft or parts thereof and the listed jet fuels and fuel additives.
+In its Frequently Asked Questions, the European Commission states that with this exemption, technical data pertaining to EU manufactured aircraft and spacecraft (including parts thereof) or to listed jet fuels and fuel additives "can be shared to contribute to the technical standard setting work within ICAO groups and panels even in cases where Russia is, among other countries, a member of these groups and panels."
+However, the European Commission points out that the provision of direct or indirect technical assistance to any natural or legal person, entity or body in Russia or for use in Russia remains otherwise prohibited.

-An exception applied to the execution until 28 March 2022 of contracts concluded before 26 February 2022.
+An exemption applied to the execution until 28 March 2022 of contracts concluded before 26 February 2022.